 We expect that PRC laws and regulations may continue to limit our use of proceeds from offshore offerings.
-We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, if at all, with respect to our future plans to use the U.S. dollar proceeds we receive from offshore offerings for our investments and operations in China.
-If we fail to receive such registrations or approvals, our ability to use the proceeds of offshore offerings and to capitalize our PRC operations may be negatively affected, which could materially and adversely affect our liquidity and ability to fund and expand our business.
+We cannot assure you that we will be able to complete the requisite government registrations or obtain the requisite approvals on a timely basis, if at all, with respect to our future plans to use the U.S. dollar proceeds we receive from offshore offerings for our investments and operations in China.
+If we fail to complete such registrations or obtain such approvals, our ability to use the proceeds of offshore offerings and to capitalize our operations in China may be negatively affected, which could materially and adversely affect our liquidity and ability to fund and expand our business.

-PRC regulations relating to the establishment of offshore special purpose companies by PRC residents may subject our PRC resident beneficial owners to personal liability and limit our ability to acquire PRC companies or to inject capital into our PRC subsidiary, limit our PRC subsidiary's ability to distribute profits to us, or otherwise materially and adversely affect us.
+PRC Regulations relating to the establishment of offshore special purpose companies by PRC residents may subject our PRC beneficial owners resident to personal liability and limit our ability to acquire PRC companies or to inject capital into our PRC subsidiaries, limit our PRC subsidiaries' ability to distribute profits to us, or otherwise materially and adversely affect us.

 SAFE promulgated the Circular on Relevant Issues Concerning Foreign Exchange Control on Domestic Residents' Offshore Investment and Financing and Roundtrip Investment through Special Purpose Vehicles, or SAFE Circular 37, in July 2014.
-SAFE Circular 37 requires PRC residents to register with local branches of SAFE in connection with their direct establishment or indirect control of an offshore entity, for the purpose of overseas investment and financing, with such PRC residents' legally owned assets or equity interests in domestic enterprises or offshore assets or interests, referred to in SAFE Circular 37 as a "special purpose vehicle."
-The term "control" under SAFE Circular 37 is broadly defined as the operation rights, beneficiary rights or decision-making rights acquired by PRC residents in the offshore special purpose vehicles by such means as acquisition, trust, proxy, voting rights, repurchase, convertible bonds or other arrangements.
-SAFE Circular 37 further requires amendment to the registration in the event of any changes with respect to the basic information of the special purpose vehicle, such as changes in a PRC resident individual shareholder, name or operation period; or any significant changes with respect to the special purpose vehicle, such as increase or decrease of capital contributed by PRC individuals, share transfer or exchange, merger, division or other material event.
-If the shareholders of the offshore holding company who are PRC residents do not complete their registration with the local SAFE branches, the PRC subsidiaries may be prohibited from distributing their profits and proceeds from any reduction in capital, share transfer or liquidation to the offshore company, and the offshore company may be restricted in its ability to contribute additional capital to its PRC subsidiaries.
-Moreover, failure to comply with SAFE registration and amendment requirements described above could result in liability under PRC law for evasion of applicable foreign exchange restrictions.
-Further, the National Development and Reform Commission, or NDRC, issued the Administrative Measures for Outbound Investment by Enterprises, or Circular 11, on December 26, 2017, which took effect on March 1, 2018, pursuant to which outbound investments via the overseas enterprises controlled by PRC residents are subject to verification and approval, record-filing and reporting to the NDRC.
-Failure to comply with such verification and approval, record-filing and reporting requirements may subject such PRC Residents to personal liability.
+SAFE Circular 37 requires PRC residents to register with local branches of SAFE in connection with their direct establishment or indirect control of offshore entities, for the purpose of overseas investment and financing, with such residents' legally owned assets or equity interests in domestic enterprises or offshore assets or interests, referred to in SAFE Circular 37 as "special purpose vehicles."
+The term "control" under SAFE Circular 37 is broadly defined as the operational, beneficiary or decision-making rights acquired by PRC residents in the offshore special purpose vehicles by such means as acquisition, trust, proxy, voting rights, repurchase, convertible bonds or other arrangements.
+SAFE Circular 37 further requires that SAFE registrations be amended upon (i) any changes with respect to the basic information of the special purpose vehicles, such as changes in PRC resident individual shareholders, names or operation periods, or (ii) any significant changes with respect to the special purpose vehicles, such as increases or decreases of capital contributed by PRC individuals, share transfers or exchanges, mergers, divisions or other material events.
+If the shareholders of an offshore holding company who are PRC residents do not complete their registrations with the local SAFE branches, the PRC subsidiaries may be prohibited from distributing their profits and proceeds from any reductions in capital, share transfers or liquidations to the offshore holding company, and the offshore holding company may be restricted in its ability to contribute additional capital to its PRC subsidiaries.
+Moreover, failure to comply with SAFE registration and amendment requirements described above could result in liability under PRC laws for evasion of applicable foreign exchange restrictions.
+Furthermore, the NDRC issued the Administrative Measures for Outbound Investment by Enterprises, or NDRC Circular 11, on December 26, 2017, which took effect on March 1, 2018, pursuant to which outbound investments via the overseas enterprises controlled by PRC residents are subject to verification, approval, record-filing and reporting requirements.
+Failure to comply with such verification and approval, record-filing and reporting requirements may subject such PRC residents to personal liability.
 See "Item 4.
-Information on the Company-B. Business Overview-PRC Regulation-Administrative Measures for Outbound Investment by Enterprises" for more detail of Circular 11.
+Information on the Company-B. Business Overview-PRC Regulations-Administrative Measures for Outbound Investment by Enterprises" for more details regarding NDRC Circular 11.